mobiroo/OpenIAB/README.md

            Log.d("Channel ID = " + channelId);
        }
     ```
-if you are using the Unity plug-in,you can get the channel id through the <a href="https://github.com/mobiroo/OpenIAB/blob/master/unity_plugin/src/org/onepf/openiab/UnityProxyActivity.java">UnityProxyActivity</a>.
+if you are using the **Unity plug-in**, you can get the channel id through the <a href="https://github.com/mobiroo/OpenIAB/blob/master/unity_plugin/src/org/onepf/openiab/UnityProxyActivity.java">UnityProxyActivity</a>.
 ```java
  @Override
     protected void onActivityResult(int requestCode, int resultCode, Intent data) {